 Triterpenoids are diverse group of natural products.
 Structurally they are cyclic compounds having a carbon skeleton which are derived from squalene (C30 hydrocarbon) by cyclization.
 Usually, 5 carbon isoprene units are linked to it in various positions and they are either aldehyde, carboxylic acids or alcohols.
-Many of them have anti-inflammatory and anti-carcinogenic properties.
+Many of them have anti-inflammatory and anticarcinogenic properties.
 To prevent the brain from neuroinflammation and oxidative stress, some triterpenoids are being used like Celastrol, lupeol, oleanolic acid, ursolic acid, betulinic acid, pomolic acid, uvaol, asiatic acid and tormentic acid (49).
 For preventing the progression of neurodegenerative diseases like AD, PD, HD and ALS, few experimental studies have reported that these compounds have a potential role and thus could be used as a treatment (50).
 Synthetic triterpenoids are also used as they have antioxidant and antinflammatory properties.
-CDDO-MA is a synthetic triterpenoid, it dissociates from Keap1.
+CDDO-MA is a synthetic triterpenoid prepared to induce signalling cascade of Nrf2/ARE (antioxidant response element).
+Once Nrf2 is modulated by triterpenoid, it dissociates from Keap1.
 Next step is translocation to nucleus, and followed by binding to the ARE promoter sequences which causes activation of cytoprotective genes involved in reducing oxidative stress and neuroinflammation.
 Interestingly, triterpenoids have good anticancer efficacy.
 Therefore, they are utilized as chemo preventive agents for tumours like leukemia, multiple myeloma, osteosarcoma, breast and lung cancer (51).

-12.5 Nicotinamide nucleotides
+Nicotinamide nucleotides